-Recent changes to mortgage rates set by lenders are favoring the rich over the average American.
-Borrowers seeking jumbo mortgage loans for expensive homes are currently offered lower rates than those who require conforming loans.
-These changes have raised a few eyebrows, as it seems banks are targeting the wealthy in an attempt to secure promising loans.
+Recent changes in mortgage rates offered by lenders have raised concerns that the wealthy are being favored over the average American.
+Borrowers seeking jumbo mortgage loans for expensive homes are currently being offered lower rates compared to those who require conforming loans.
+This trend has caught attention, as it appears banks are targeting affluent individuals in an effort to secure profitable loans.

-Additionally, it seems that banks want to catch the attention of those with more wealth to purchase homes, because they usually have the financial means to place the traditional 20 percent down payment for a home loan.
-Most people that purchase a home through conventional means barely have enough money to use as a down payment to buy a home, and some cannot save up enough to put the conventional 20 percent down to buy a home.
+Furthermore, it seems that banks are keen to attract individuals with greater wealth to purchase homes, as they typically have the financial means to make the traditional 20 percent down payment for a home loan.
+In contrast, many people who purchase homes through conventional means struggle to save enough for even a 20 percent down payment.

 Jumbo mortgages explained

 A jumbo mortgage refers to a home loan that exceeds the loan limits set for conforming loans by the Federal Housing Administration (FHA).
 Conforming loans are typical loans backed by financial entities like Fannie Mae and Freddie Mac.
 The national conforming loan limit for 2023 for a one-unit property is $726,200.
 FHA's 2023 minimum national loan limit floor of $472,030 for a one-unit property is set at 65 percent of the national conforming loan limit.